A beginner's guide to sloe gin

 - You could experiment with extra flavours.
 Try adding warming spices such as cinnamon, ginger, star anise, cloves or nutmeg.

-Sloe gin drinks and dishes
+Sloe gin fizz

-Sloe gin cocktails
+Sloe gin cocktail

 As winter rolls in, the prospect of warming mulled wine or punch becomes ever more welcoming.
-A splash of sloe gin makes an excellent addition to our spiced mulled wine, as it's complemented by festive cloves, cinnamon and star anise.
+A splash of sloe gin makes an excellent addition to our spiced mulled wine, as it is complemented by festive cloves, cinnamon and star anise.
 Or, stir up an aromatic concoction of mulled pear, cranberry & sloe punch in a large casserole dish to share with a crowd.